emilybache/DungeonEscape-Refactoring-Kata/README.md

-Dungeon Escape Test Design Kata
+Dungeon Escape Refactoring Kata
 ================================

+Try your luck with this Dungeon Escape game.

+The design of this code involves a little more duplication than we're comfortable with.
+Before you refactor it you will need tests.
 How can you design tests for a command-line program that needs user input?
-Try out your testing skills on this Dungeon Escape adventure game.